jgabatin/jgabatin.github.io/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

   <img src="/images/lentl-flow.jpg" width="85%" height="85%">
 </div>

-Getting a better sense of the navigation, my collaborator drew some sketches to give me an idea of the app navigation, and product features.
+Getting a better sense of the navigation, my collaborator drew some sketches to give me an idea of the app's screen layout, and a glimpse of some product features.

 <div class="center">
   <img src="/images/lentl-prototype.jpg" width="90%" height="90%">